 - Recommendations for reporting on suicide (ReportingOnSuicide.org)

-- Briefing for the Press on How to Report on Suicide (American Foundation for Suicide Prevention)
+- Resources for reporting on suicide (American Foundation for Suicide Prevention)

 - NPR's report on the dangers in covering suicide in the media